 Over the past 23 years, I’ve watched some amazing things happen in the camp craft shop.
 It’s a place where the uniqueness of each individual is brought out in an incredibly visual way.
 Without exception, each craft created is unique ~ even though the supplies and teaching is exactly the same.
 Isn’t that amazing?
 It’s also a place where kids and adults learn that they can succeed in creating something, and self confidence increases in a big way.

-Friday I’ll be back with a super simple, cost effective craft suitable for ALL ages.
+I’ll be back later with a super simple, cost effective craft suitable for ALL ages – Sharpie Doodle Mugs.
 I think you’ll love it!

 And…please share in the comments if you know of any craft ideas that you think would be great at camp.
 Some of my very best craft ideas have come from conversations from others who teach crafts!
 I love it when we can learn from each other.